compiled by Dudley Sharp

 We must first recognize the guilt/sin/crime/disorder of the aggressor and hold them accountable for it by way of penalty, meaning the penalty should be just and appropriate for the guilt/sin/crime/disorder and should represent justice/just retribution/just deserts and their like which “redress the disorder caused by the offence” or to correct an imbalance, as defined within the example of:

 CCC 2260: "For your lifeblood I will surely require a reckoning....
 Whoever sheds the blood of man, by man shall his blood be shed; for God made man in his own image."
 "This teaching remains necessary for all time."

-The PRIMARY, eternal teachings, of Catholic death penalty support have existed for 2000 years and are based within justice and the ultimate respect for life, made in God's image, which overwhelms and subdues any teachings based upon utilitarianism, "defense of society" and the current status of prison security.
+The PRIMARY, eternal teachings, of Catholic death penalty support have actually existed since the Genesis 9:6 passage, which is for all peoples and all times, with the same eternal teachings being reinforced through Jesus, within his human life, then through the Holy Spirit and, uninterrupted, to Pope, Saint and Father Clement of Rome through today, all based within justice and the ultimate respect for life, in God's image, which overwhelms and subdues any teachings based upon utilitarianism, "defense of society" and the current status of prison security.

 Those teachings and others are in direct conflict with Pope Francis, who stated:

 “capital sentences (should) be commuted to a lesser punishment that allows for time and incentives for the reform of the offender.” “ . . . it is urgent that we remember and affirm the need for universal recognition and respect for the inalienable dignity of human life, in its immeasurable value,”.